replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 The next step will ask your customer to configure the permanent certificate for the Admin Console.
 They can choose between a self-signed certificate or uploading one signed by a certificate authority.
-I recommend that they use a sign certificate, this is something you may also want to suggest in your installation documentation.
+I recommend that they use a signed certificate, this is something you may also want to suggest in your installation documentation.

 For the lab, though, we'll stick with the self-signed certificate.
-When you click the "Continue to Setup" button, you'll get a warning about the initial certificate.
+When you click the "Continue to Setup" button, you'll get a warning about the initial self-signed certificate.
 Assuming you accept the risk, you'll get a form that allows you to set up the Slackernews Admin Console certificate.
 Keep it set on "self-signed" and click "Continue".

 ![Configuring the Admin Console Certificate](../assets/certificate-configuration.png)